lukaskirchhart/lukaskirchhart/README.md

 - 👀 I’m interested in java and architecture
 - 🌱 I’m currently learning github, git, gradle, maven,...aka everything you need for an open source project
 - 💞️ I’m looking at archUnit, xMolecules, aim42
-- 📫 How to reach me: lukas.kirchhart@gmail.com
+- 📫 How to reach me: Github

 <!---